Watson now has a Spring Boot Starter to allow configuring Watson services using Spring annotations and properties.

 Create a Watson Discovery service using the IBM Cloud Catalog

 On the IBM Cloud Watson Catalog select the Discovery service.
-The Lite version of the Discovery service is available to try for free.

 Add the service URL and credentials to the app

 Select the Discovery service on your IBM Cloud Dashboard select “Service credentials” in the left pane.
 If no credentials are listed, click the “New credential” button to create a set of credentials.
 Then click on “View credentials” to display the service credentials.
 Add the credentials to the

 versionDate value is not in the service’s credentials.
 You should set it to the current date in

 Note: It is not recommended to store credentials in your application.
 We do so here only for the sake of simplicity in this tutorial.
 The Watson Spring Boot Starter can utilize other property sources such as environment variables, etc.

 Add the Watson Spring Boot Starter, and a REST endpoint to invoke the Discovery service

 For this example we’ll create a simple REST application with an endpoint that queries the Watson Discovery service for news items and returns a list of summary text for the matching news items.